Annex-Engineering/Sherpa_Micro-Extruder/README.md

 ## Sherpa Micro - Release 2

+This release adds support for Bondtech's RIDGA v2 in addition to numerous tweaks and updates to make the extruder easier to work on and more reliable than ever.

+## Changelog

 + Bondtech RIDGA v2 compatibility (R2 RC1 and newer)
 + Bondtech insert support
 + Stronger and stiffer idler arm